Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * P"workingMode=:::-20:0" same, but the prismatic positions will be set to the homing values and only A and C are specified.
 * P"workingMode=home" will set the starting point to the values of the An... third parameters of each axis.
 The starting point will be stored when the An parameters are completely specified.

-**P"quality=1|3|5"**
-* n can be 1, 3 or 5.
-1 is lowest quality, 5 highest, default is 5.

-Slow and high quality means the algorithms takes more time to calculate exact results.
-Quality can be changed anytime between moves, e. g. to print specific object details with higher quality.

-The following properties will be changed:
-* allowed maximum number of iterations to achieve the precision goal.
-When it aborts, firmware takes the best result achieved (lowest position and orientation error)
+**P"parametername=value"**

+Currently 5 paramters control the quality of calculations.
+Higher quality means longer calculation time.
+The values are the default values:
+* angleDiff=1.0 is the value by which angles are changed to calculate the Jacobian matrix
+* maxIterations=10 is the number of iterations to find a target.
+If the target is not reached for the given precision, best best result so far is used.
+More than 5 iterations are singularity situations in most cases and the result will be only an approximation
+* precision=1e-4f is the required precision for every prismatic actuator in mm
-* required precision for position and orientation
+* precisionAngle=1e-3f is the required precision for every rotary actuator in degrees

-Testing so far has shown, that altering iterations has nearly no effect.
-After 5 iterations, all tests have approached the target, with the exception of singularity areas, where the iterations is interrupted, because angles go havoc.
-Changing precision requirement has some effect on time required to calculate.
+* lowValuesZero=1e-6 is the tolerance in some matrix calculation to decide that a value near 0, 1 or -1 is rounded to exactly 0, 1, -1

+When performance is too low, changing the precision and precisionAngle to a lower value (e.g. to 1e-2f which is 0.01, 10 micrometer) has the most effect.

 **P"logLevel=0|1"**
 Turning on logging for performance measuring or debugging.
 Logging will reduce performance, so performance measuring is not exact.